nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the nanometer scale of the membrane, indicating its specialized size.

-### Expanded Definition and Usage\nNanomembranes are at the forefront of innovation in separation technologies, offering unparalleled precision and efficiency in filtering and separating materials at the molecular level.
+### Expanded Definition and Usage:
+Nanomembranes are at the forefront of innovation in separation technologies, offering unparalleled precision and efficiency in filtering and separating materials at the molecular level.
 Their application extends from environmental technology, such as in water treatment to remove microplastics and pathogens, to healthcare, where they are used in drug delivery systems and artificial organs.
 Additionally, their role in energy systems, such as fuel cells and battery separators, showcases their versatility and critical importance in developing sustainable technologies.